puffedo/jaggr/README.md

 -- user jenkins-user --user-token ABDCE12345
 ```

-The user token can be obtained from the Configuration page in your Jankins user profile.
+The user token can be obtained from the Configuration page in your Jenkins user profile.

-If you don' want to type the config parameters repeatedly, you can also create a
+If you don't want to type the config parameters repeatedly, you can also create a
 file named `default.config` (or copy and rename
 [example.config](https://github.com/puffedo/jaggr/blob/master/example.config) )
 and set the parameters there: